xlab-si/xopera-opera/README.md

 [Worker_0]   Undeployment of my-workstation_0 complete
 ```

 And that is it.
-For more startup examples please visit [examples folder](examples), or go to [xopera-examples]
+For more startup examples please visit [examples folder](examples), or go to [xopera-examples] repository if you wish
-repository if you wish to explore deeper with more complex xOpera examples.
-If you want to use opera commands from an
+to explore deeper with more complex xOpera examples.
-API take a look at [xopera-api] repository.
+If you want to use opera commands from an API take a look at [xopera-api] repository.
+You can also take a look at the [xOpera SaaS] component, which is designed for business partners and enterprise users.
 To find more about xOpera project visit our [xOpera documentation].

+## License
+This work is licensed under the [Apache License 2.0].

 ## Contact
 You can contact the xOpera team by sending an email to [xopera@xlab.si](mailto:xopera@xlab.si).